gjancock/HoN-Rageborn/README.md

 1. Set the Windows display resolution to 1920×1080.
 2. Set the scale to 100%.
-3. Do not move the mouse cursor or click anywhere while the script is running.
+3. Do not move the mouse cursor or click anywhere while the program script is running.
 4. Ensure keyboard CAPSLOCK is off.
 5. Ensure "Turn off the display" set to "Never" in Control Panel > Hardware and Sound > Power Options > Edit Plan Settings.